Firdous2307/aws-bootcamp-cruddur-2023/journal/week4.md

 export PROD_CONNECTION_URL="postgresql://userofthedb:masterpassword@endpointofthedb:5432/cruddur"
 gp env PROD_CONNECTION_URL="postgresql://userofthedb:masterpassword@endpointofthedb:5432/cruddur"
 ```
-**Note**: the password should not ending with ! as the url will be !@ and it could cause some error during the launching the command. if you experience an error "bash bla bla cruddur" you need to change the password for the DB of rds

 In order to connect to the RDS instance we need to provide our Gitpod IP and whitelist for inbound traffic on port 5432.
 ```